jonoo407/ComfyUIMini-Redux-Floxy/README.md

 # ComfyUIMini-Redux-Floxy

-**Personal fork of ComfyUIMini-Redux optimized for RTX 5090 workflows and enhanced AI image generation**
+**Personal fork of ComfyUIMini-Redux with quality of life improvements and enhanced UI features**

 A mobile-friendly PWA to run ComfyUI workflows with advanced features and optimizations.